 This workshop celebrates the influence of Graeme Segal on these developments.
 It brings together leading experts working on a variety of different aspects of geometry and physics of conformal and topological field theory.

-Speakers: David Ben Zvi (Austin), Dan Freed (Austin), Mike Hopkins (Harvard), Maxim Kontsevich (IHES), Claudia Scheimbauer (TU Munich), Constantin Teleman (Berkeley), Ulrike Tillmann (INI, Oxford)
+Speakers: David Ben Zvi (Austin), Dan Freed (Austin), Søren Galatius (Copenhagen), Mike Hopkins (Harvard), Maxim Kontsevich (IHES), Oscar Randal-Williams (Cambridge), Claudia Scheimbauer (TU Munich), Constantin Teleman (Berkeley), Ulrike Tillmann (INI, Oxford)

-Participation in the workshop is by invitation but additional places are available.
+Participation in the workshop is by invitation, but a limited number of additional places is available.
 To register for the Clay Research Conference or to register interest in a workshop, email Naomi Kraker.
 Students please also provide a letter of reference from your supervisor.
+Registration is now closed.